How Many Bee Hives To Start With

 I've heard people argue that too many hives in one area can cause a depletion in nectar in that area so that only the strong hives do well.
 That might be possible if you live in the middle of a desert with only a hand full of flowers within 12 miles.

 Most of us live in areas where there is plenty of nectar sources.
 Bees are sharp when it comes to finding nectar.
-Just like we are sharp in finding food when we are hungry.
 You know where some good restaurants are and if you don't you know how to go out looking for that perfect steak house.
 Bees are even better than we are at finding food.

 It is extremely important to remember that bees fly 2-3 miles out to gather nectar.
 I think some people think of bees as dogs, meaning that they think the bees will stay in their yard.
 Unless you have a huge yard, it is not' going to happen.